 2. Technical Siting Analysis:

-Working with a local planning firm, we began to determine a list of “technically viable” sites for bike share.
+After collecting crowd-sourced data, we work with a local planning firm to begin to determine a list of “technically viable” sites for bike share.
 These are sites that work from a traffic safety and urban planning perspective.
-We aim to have 3-5x the number of sites needed for the final system, and to solicit public input into which locations work best.
+We aim to have 3-5x the number of sites needed for the final system.

 3. Public Workshops: